IBM/lunchpail/tests/tests/test7e-by-role-autorun/README.md

-# test7e
+# test7e-by-role-autorun

-As with test7b (api=workqueue test with Application code inlined into Application yaml) but where we check that the amount of unassigned tasks remaining is 0 and the number of tasks in the outbox is 6.
+As with test7e-by-role except that the Run itself is auto-generated.